gchumillas/php.query/README.md

 #### Using the `query` method

 Note that you can use the same `query` function to select a single node or multiple nodes.
-If you feel more comfortable with the XPath language, you can use the `xpath` method instead of `query`.
+If you feel more comfortable with the XPath language, you can use the `xpath` method instead.
 That's your choise :)

 ```PHP
 $xml = new phpQuery('<root><item id="101" /><item id="102" /><item id="103" /></root>');